aisouard/aisouard.github.io/_posts/2020-7-13-endless-lake-image-recognition-video-games-opencv-python.md

 ## Using Chromium Embedded Framework

-This solution is the one I would recommend at a first glance.
+This solution is the one I would recommend at a first glance, using the [cefpython package](https://github.com/cztomczak/cefpython).
 It consists of running a standalone process of the Google Chromium web browser and control it entirely.

 ```python
 from cefpython3 import cefpython as cef